satyamkumar089/Uber_Rides_Analysis/README.md

 ## Project Insights

--Auto and Mini have slightly higher revenue and distance, possibly due to high frequency usage.
+- Auto and Mini have slightly higher revenue and distance, possibly due to high frequency usage.

 -	Prime Sedan has the highest average booking value, indicating a premium segment.

--eBike and Bike cover longer distances on average, which is impressive for light vehicles.
+- eBike and Bike cover longer distances on average, which is impressive for light vehicles.

--Ratings are fairly balanced across all types, showing a uniform service quality.
+- Ratings are fairly balanced across all types, showing a uniform service quality.

 ## Final Conclusion

--Business is running efficiently with 80% success rate in bookings.
+-  Business is running efficiently with 80% success rate in bookings.

--Revenue and engagement are healthy across all vehicle types, especially for Auto, Mini, and Bikes.
+- Revenue and engagement are healthy across all vehicle types, especially for Auto, Mini, and Bikes.

--There’s room to reduce cancellations and incomplete rides, possibly by addressing top reasons behind them.
+- There’s room to reduce cancellations and incomplete rides, possibly by addressing top reasons behind them.

--High ratings reflect a positive user experience, but deeper analysis into low-rated bookings could improve service further.
+- High ratings reflect a positive user experience, but deeper analysis into low-rated bookings could improve service further.